 Access to credit

 It might be easier for your business to obtain a loan or other financial support from your financial institution.
-Through the Business Development Bank of Canada (BDC) and Export Development Canada (EDC), the federal government is freeing up $95 billion for private lenders to provide liquidity to SMEs.
-For more details regarding financing measures, we invite you to read our article.
+Through the Business Development Bank of Canada (BDC) and Export Development Canada (EDC), the federal government is freeing up billions for private lenders to provide liquidity to SMEs.
+Learn more about financing opportunities.

 The income tax return filing deadline for corporations (T2) or trusts (T3), which is normally in June, July or August, has been extended to September 1, 2020.